sohumh/sohumh.github.io/_projects/hum_charades.md

     3. Same step 3 as previous version.
 - To make it easier, a letter can be decided on before/after the categories are selected, and all words given must start with that letter.

+##### A Compound Word Variant
+- Here is another clever way of coming up with words.
+Each team will think of *any* compound word, e.g. `Starfish`, and give the first word to the one of the other team's actors, and the second word to another actor.
+Each word should be given *privately*, i.e. the actors don't know their partner's word.
+Note that each actor doesn't know if they have the first part of the compound word, or the second part.
+Then, the game of hum charades proceeds as normal!
+To spice this up, you can:
+    1. Think of multiple words, and give one part of each word to one member of another team.
+We played this with two teams of 4, and gave each member of the other team a word to act.
+This means that the acting teams will need to deduce what are the words.
+        - For instance, if the words given to Alice, Bob, Charlie, and David are `List`, `Water`, `White`, and `Fall`, they must deduce that the two compound words are `Whitelist` and `Waterfall`.
+        - Also note that in the case, the idle actors are guessing!
+One slight nuance here is that you shouldn't be able to guess the compound word containing your word until after you acted.
+Intuitively, if the person currently acting is conveying `Water`, and you have `Fall` and haven't acted yet, you shouldn't be allowed to guess `Waterfall`.
+    2. Instead, of just using traditional compound words, feel free to extend it to words that happen to be compound words, e.g. `bandit` (`band` + `it`), or even more [non-traditional compound words](/creativity/compound_words/)!
+These are often much tougher to guess, and tons of fun to think of too!